What is Azithromycin 5 Day Dose Pack?

 This medicine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether azithromycin passes into breast milk or if it could harm a nursing baby.
+It is not known whether This medicine 5 Day Dose Pack passes into breast milk or if it could harm a nursing baby.
 Tell your doctor if you are breast-feeding a baby.

 Do not give this medicine to a child younger than 6 months old.

-How should I take Azithromycin 5 Day Dose Pack (azithromycin)?
+How should I take Azithromycin 5 Day Dose Pack?

 Take Zmax extended release liquid (oral suspension) on an empty stomach, at least 1 hour before or 2 hours after a meal.